8 Best Lip and Cheek Stains -- and the 2 Worst

-See which makeup finds from Benefit, Tarte, CoverGirl and more have our readers glowing and rosy, and which are big disappointments
+See which makeup finds from Revlon, Tarte, CoverGirl and more have our readers glowing, and which fall flat

-Check out this list of the best and worst lip and cheek stains.
+Check out this list of best and worst lip and cheek stains now.

-Now, before you go trashing your product, make sure you're using it correctly.
-We're not gonna lie, these stains can be tricky to use, so here are some tips for getting the best results:
+Now, before you go tossing your product, you want to make sure you're using it right.
+We won't lie, these stains can be tricky -- especially when it comes to cheeks.
+So here are some tips for getting the best results:

 Step 1: Choose the right stain

 Pick a shade that complements your skin tone.
 Keep in mind that cheek stains look darker in the bottle than on your skin.
-So test it out before you buy it or buy it at a drugstore that will accept returns after use.
+Test before you buy, or purchase at a drugstore that will accept returns after use.

 Step 2: Prep your skin

-Wash your face with an exfoliating cleanser to slough off dead skin, which will help even out your skin tone.
+Wash your face with an exfoliating cleanser.
+This will slough off dead skin and help even out your skin tone.
 Then, apply a light moisturizer all over your face and neck.
 If you use liquid foundation, blend it into your skin before cheek stain application.
-If you're more a powder girl, apply it after your cheek color.
+If you're more of a powder girl, apply after your cheek color.

 Step 3: Apply stain

-Use your fingertips or a makeup sponge and smile as you blend the color onto the apples of your cheeks.
+Use your fingertips or a beauty blender and smile as you blend the color onto the apples of your cheeks.
 If you're using a liquid stain, make sure to blend quickly (and wash hands right after unless you're using a sponge).
-If you end up looking circus-ready, rub a small amount of foundation onto your cheeks to dilute the color.
-And if you need more color payoff, apply more until you get the hue you desire.
+If you end up looking clownish, rub a dab of foundation onto your cheeks to dilute the color.
+If you need more color payoff, layer on the product until you reach your desired hue.